jasonbraganza/git-the-branch/README.md

 #### Usage
 Just run the Python file, with a, `python /path/to/gtb.py`
 And it will tell you what local git branches exist in your current folder.

+#### License
+Git-the-Branch is distributed under the MIT License.
+It depends on GitPython which is distributed under the BSD 3-Clause "New" or "Revised" License. (copy in the Licenses sub-directory)